Loans to Trusts and Estates

-Commercial Loan Corporation is a California professional private money lender specializing in loans to trusts and estates when a child-beneficiary is receiving real property as his/her share of a distribution and wants to take advantage of Proposition 58 (avoid property tax reassessment, we can provide the financing needed for an equal distribution to be made.
+Commercial Loan Corporation is a California professional private money lender specializing in loans to trusts and estates.
+Contact us when a child beneficiary is receiving real property as his or her share of a distribution and wants to take advantage of Proposition 58 to avoid property tax reassessment, we can provide the financing needed for an equal distribution to be made.
 If you are hoping to keep your parent’s Proposition 13 tax rate and your attorney is recommending a 3rd party loan, call us!
 We are one of the only California lenders who will lend directly to an irrevocable trust or probate estate.
 We specialize in providing the loans needed to take advantage of a Prop 58 property tax benefit and reassessment exclusion.
 On average we save our clients over $6,000 per year in property taxes.
 We are a direct lender and can close your loan with our own funds.
 You can expect:

 - An easy application process